Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-These causes of stroke are why women and people AFAB have their own guidelines for stroke prevention tailored specifically for them.
+These causes of stroke are why women have their own guidelines for stroke prevention tailored specifically for them.
 These guidelines provide a set of strategies to reduce your risk for stroke — the third-leading cause of death for women, according to the U.S. Centers for Disease Control and Prevention (CDC).

 “It’s necessary to have guidelines specifically for women,” says neurologist Dolora Wisco, MD.
 “The major risk factors for men and women are very similar.
-But for women, you add another layer, and those are the more gender-specific risks.”
+But for women, you add another layer, and those are the more sex-specific risks.”

 These guidelines, built on research by a panel of experts and reviewed extensively by their peers, outlined those specific risks, hoping to fill a gap in healthcare and stroke prevention.